 Community Investment Budget

-Equity Action spent the summer 2022 gathering more than 33,000 signatures for a ballot measure that finally empowered our police oversight system.
+Equity Action spent the summer 2022 gathering more than 33,000 signatures for a ballot measure that finally empowered our existing police oversight system.
 Our signatures were “validated” in September 2022 and the Austin City Council voted to put our ordinance on the May 2023 ballot.
 Despite a deceptive campaign by the police association to put a second ordinance — one with the same name, nearly the same caption, but very different content — on the same May ballot, voters overwhelmingly (80%/20%) voted FOR the REAL Austin Police Oversight Act and AGAINST the deceptive, disempowered version.

 Find our Austin Police Oversight Explainer here!